alisterburt/eulerangles/docs/source/usage/quick_start.md

 3. the [rotation handedness](https://en.wikipedia.org/wiki/Right-hand_rule#A_rotating_body)

 In this package
+- all angles are given in degrees
+- a right handed coordinate system is assumed
 - rotation matrices premultiply column vectors to produce transformed column vectors
 - sets of three axes are represented by a length 3 string containing only `'x'`, `'y'` or `'z'` e.g. `'zxz'`, `'xyz'`, `'zyz'`